ivangawek12/situation-monitor/README.md

-# Situation Monitor
+# Ravnica Situation Monitor

-**Situation Monitor** is a local-first Python platform that ingests and visualizes **geopolitical and cyber-threat intelligence events**, enriched with automated risk scoring and offline geolocation.
+**Ravnica Situation Monitor** is a local-first Python platform that ingests and visualizes **geopolitical and cyber-threat intelligence events**, enriched with automated risk scoring and offline geolocation.

 It is designed for analysts and researchers who need operational visibility of global situations without relying on cloud services or external APIs.